rich-cullen/KaazingTwitterFeedDemo/README.md

 This is a basic Twitter Streaming API demo.
 There are 2 main components :

 - server that runs under Node.js.
 The server process listens to a filtered Twitter stream via the Twitter Streaming API.
 At periodic intervals it republishes the most recent Tweet as a STOMP message to an instance of Apache ActiveMQ.

 - HTML5 web client that connects to ActiveMQ via KAAZING Gateway JMS edition v4.0.6, subscribes to the Twitter stream destination and displays various metrics in the dashboard.

 ## Running locally

-This demo assumes that KAAZING Gateway JMS Edition v4.0.6 and Apache ActiveMQ 5.10.0 are already installed.
+This demo assumes that KAAZING Gateway JMS Edition v4.0.6, Apache ActiveMQ v5.10.0 and Node.js v0.10.25 are already installed.
 Once they are installed and configured, execute the following steps in order to run the demo locally :

 ### Clone the repository